awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

    amazon-k8s-cni:v1.7.5-eksbuild.1
    ```

    Your output might look different than the example output\.
-In this example output, the Amazon VPC CNI add\-on version is `1.7.5-eksbuild.1`\.
-The current recommended version is 1\.11\.0\.
+In this example output, the Amazon VPC CNI plugin for Kubernetes add\-on version is `1.7.5-eksbuild.1`\.
+The current recommended version is `1.11.2`\.
 The version that Amazon EKS originally deployed with your cluster looks similar to the previous output\.
 If you've already updated the add\-on at least once using a manifest however, your output might not include `-eksbuild.1`\.

 1. Update the `DaemonSet` using [Helm V3](helm.md) or later, or by using a manifest\.